 Friday, 23 September 2016

-Yahoo, The Largest Data Breach in History...so far
+Yahoo, The Biggest Cyber Data Theft in History...so far

 Yahoo have just disclosed over 500 million of its user accounts have been compromised, that's a huge number, think about it for second, that's half a billion people across the globe affected and at risk.
 This is largest known data breach in history to date.
 We know the Yahoo account data were stolen in late 2014, said the hack is said to have been orchestrated by state-sponsored actors, although there's no evidence to back this claim up.